Nobuhiko Jimbo: Request for clemency by Roxas

-Upon receiving Roxas' letter, Chiang immediately issued a special order to Lieutenant General Wang Heng-wu, commander of the Jinan Army, for Jimbo's release.
+Manuel Roxas was elected president in the 1946 Philippine presidential election.
+From Jimbo’s wife, Ryuko, he heard that Jimbo had been imprisoned in China and charged with war crimes.
+Roxas wrote a personal appeal to Chiang Kai-shek, requesting clemency.
+Chiang issued a special order for Jimbo's release.
 Jimbo returned home to Yamagata in Japan in July 1947, where newspaper reporters and photographers were waiting for him at the train station.

 Jimbo and Roxas exchanged their final letters on April 9, 1948, with Roxas writing his desire to visit Jimbo as soon as he can and tasking the chairman of the Philippine Delegation to Japan to assist Jimbo's efforts in repairing relations between the Philippines and Japan.

-Roxas died of a heart attack at the age of 56 on April 15, 1948, only five days after sending his final letter.
-In a letter sent on October 19, 1948 to Brig.
-Gen. Courtney Whitney, Jimbo expressed his deep sadness upon learning of Roxas' sudden death and before they had the opportunity to hold a reunion in Japan.

-Despite initially wanting to keep the story between him and Roxas private, Jimbo eventually publicized their story in the April 15, 1950 issue of the newspaper Jiji Shimpō, on the 2nd anniversary of Roxas' death.
+Roxas died on April 15, 1948, only five days after sending his final letter.
+Despite initially wanting to keep the story between him and Roxas private, Jimbo eventually publicized their story in the April 15, 1950, issue of the newspaper Jiji Shimpō, on the 2nd anniversary of Roxas' death.
 On April 21, 1950, Jimbo and his wife met with Roxas' widow Trinidad de Leon-Roxas in Tokyo as part of the former first lady's international goodwill tour.